ryanmacklin/time-crier-app/README.md

  - Custom SVG emojis, like "{R}" meaning "draw a gnome for a Ryan notification" or "{J}" meaning "draw a squirrel for a Jen notification"
  - Show current and upcoming local weather (night during day, next day during night)
+   - Allow notifications that take weather into account, namely "go get some sunshine" only if it's sunny
  - Dismissing periodic notifications like exercises, to say "yes I did this today, I don't need to be reminded again later today"
  - Allow for different types of primary and secondary notifications, such as alerts (that also change the clock color, overriding while that alert is active)
  - Poll a second "critical alert" JSON file that adds new alerts that need to happen but don't otherwise change the ongoing config